alekseysotnikov/CmdTool/README.md

 ````

 ### TODO
-- parsing one line command
+- parsing one line command with arguments